Yefym707/Game/README.md

 ## Controls & Turn Flow

-The playable prototype supports a tiny subset of the final game's controls.
-A unit is selected with the left mouse button, right clicking issues a move or attack depending on the target and **Space** ends the turn.
+The playable prototype supports a tiny subset of the final game's controls:

+* **LMB** – select a unit or target
+* **RMB** – move to a cell or attack an enemy
+* **Space** – end the current turn
+* **Esc** – pause
+* **F1** – toggle a help overlay with the current bindings

 The rules module tracks action points and validates that moves stay within range and do not pass through walls.
-Each successful action appends a short entry to the event log (``Move``, ``Hit`` or ``End Turn``).
+Failed actions return a localised reason which the client displays as a small toast message so the player knows why an order was rejected.
+Successful actions append a short entry to the event log (``Move``, ``Hit`` or ``End Turn``).

 ## Game Flow: New Game / Continue / Load